DrakeJay/netproj/README.md

     [You]: Hello everyone!
     [Alice]: Hi!

-Things to Keep in Mind
+In order for it to work correctly

     Same Network: The server and clients need to be on the same network for this to work.
     No Private Messages: All messages are shared with everyone.
     Plain Text: Messages are not encrypted, so it’s not secure for sensitive information.

-Ideas for Future Improvements
+Some Ideas for Improvements

     Add private messaging between users.
     Use encryption to make the chat more secure.